mlzarathustra/ondes/doc/Filter.md

   out: main
 ```

-The IIR filters available so far are all Butterworth filters designed
-using MatLab.
-Butterworth filters are noted for their smooth **pass-band**, **transition**, and **stop-band** curves.
+These are Butterworth filters, noted for their smooth **pass-band**, **transition**, and **stop-band** curves.
 Other filter types are capable of sharper cutoffs, by sacrificing the evenness of the frequency response in one or more of the aforementioned bands.

+### key format
 Available keys for filter types presently are mnemonically labelled:

     {type}_{order}_{frequency}